What is Wi-Fi?

 Want to optimize your Wi-Fi?

 At TELUS, we offer professional installation services to ensure that your modem is placed in an ideal area.
-For large homes, we offer Wi-Fi Plus to extend your Wi-Fi coverage further.
+For large homes, we offer Boost Wi-Fi to extend your Wi-Fi coverage further.
 Our technicians are equipped with tools to optimize your Wi-Fi and leave you with peace of mind to connect to the Internet.
-To learn more about optimizing your Wi-Fi network on your own, watch the following video and read the related articles.